 It’s good to continue these things long after the postpartum period.
 They help you feel happier and healthier and enable you to be the best parent you can be.

 Many parents do fine on their own.
 However, having someone else come in to help with the responsibilities around the house usually makes the adjustment to a new baby a whole lot easier.
 Helpers can be family, friends, housekeepers, or postpartum doulas.
-A family member such as the new baby’s grandmother or aunt may be able to come for a few days or longer to help!
-If you need more of a professional’s help for a longer time, housekeepers and postpartum doulas can offer various services.
+A family member, such as the new baby’s grandmother or aunt, may be able to come for a few days or longer to help!
+If you need more professional help for a longer time, housekeepers and postpartum doulas can offer various services.